Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Xiù reflected on the text messages and emails she got from her brother and parents and nodded.
 "Why use your full name, though?" she asked.

 "To prove it’s them, I guess," Allison ventured.
-"You two are the only other people in the world who know my middle names… But I dunno, my father was always kinda, uh, pompous like that."
+"You two are the only other people in the world who know my middle names...
+But I dunno, my father was always kinda, uh, pompous like that."

 Xiù offered the letter to her, but she backed away.
 "I’m not reading that shit."

 "...You’re not?"

 Julian transferred the coffees to their table.
-"Could be an apology…" he prompted.
+"Could be an apology..." he prompted.

 "It won’t be."